maar34/maar.world-site/collections/_pages/privacy.md

    theme: dark
 ---

-### Privacy and Cookies Policy
+# Privacy and Cookies Policy

-Effective Date: 05-02-2024
+**Effective Date:** 08-09-2025

-At Maar World, we value your privacy and strive to ensure the security and confidentiality of your personal information.
-This Privacy and Cookies Policy explains how we collect, use, and disclose information when you visit our website and interact with our services.
+At Maar World, we respect your privacy and comply with the General Data Protection Regulation (GDPR).
+This policy explains how we collect and use personal data when you visit our website.

+## 1. Who We Are
+Maar World is the data controller for this website.
+Contact: **hello@maar.world**

-### Information We Collect
+## 2. What Data We Collect

-When you visit our website, we may collect certain information automatically, including your IP address, browser type, operating system, referring URLs, and the pages you view.
-This information is collected through cookies and similar tracking technologies.
-By using our website, you consent to the use of cookies as explained in this Privacy and Cookies Policy.
+- **Technical data:** anonymized IP address, browser type, operating system, pages visited (via Google Analytics).
+- **Media delivery:** Dropbox may collect technical information to deliver files.
+- **Embedded content:** When you watch a YouTube video on our site, YouTube/Google may collect usage data.
+- **Purchases:** All sales are handled externally on **Bandcamp**.
+We do not process payments or store your payment details here.

+## 3. Legal Basis for Processing
+We process your data based on:
+- **Consent** (for analytics and non-essential cookies).
+- **Legitimate interest** (to keep our website functional and secure).

-Use of Cookies
+## 4. Cookies
-Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 We use cookies to:

-* Ensure the functionality of our website
+- Ensure the site works properly
-* Improve your browsing experience
+- Improve your browsing experience
-* Analyze trends, track user movements, and gather demographic information
-* Customize and personalize your interactions with our website
-* Serve relevant advertisements

-We use Google Analytics, a web analytics service provided by Google, Inc. ("Google"), to analyze the usage of our website.
-Google Analytics uses cookies to collect anonymous information, which is then used to evaluate visitors’ use of the website, compile reports, and provide us with other statistical information.

-We also use Dropbox, a file hosting service, to serve media files on our website.
-Dropbox may collect certain information to provide this service.
-Please refer to Dropbox's privacy policy for more information on how they handle your data.
-Additionally, we embed YouTube videos on our website, which may set cookies on your device.
-YouTube is owned by Google, and its cookies are used to track video views, manage session data, and gather other statistics.
-Please refer to YouTube's privacy policy to understand how they handle your data.

-Our website may contain links to third-party websites or services that are not operated by us.
-These third-party websites or services have their own privacy policies, which we encourage you to review.
-We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
+- Collect anonymous analytics (Google Analytics)

+When you first visit our site, you can choose which cookies to accept.
+You may withdraw consent at any time by changing your browser settings.

-Data Security
+## 5. Data Retention

-We take reasonable measures to protect the security and integrity of your personal information.
-However, please be aware that no method of transmission over the internet or electronic storage is completely secure, and we cannot guarantee absolute security.

-### Updates to this Policy

-We may update this Privacy and Cookies Policy from time to time.
-We will notify you of any changes by posting the updated policy on our website.
-Your continued use of our website after any modifications will constitute your acknowledgment and acceptance of the updated policy.

-### Contact Us

-If you have any questions or concerns about this Privacy and Cookies Policy, please contact us at hello[at]maar.world By using our website, you consent to the terms of this Privacy and Cookies Policy.
+- Google Analytics data is stored for up to **14 months**.
+- Technical logs may be stored for security purposes for a limited time.
+- We do not keep personal data longer than necessary.

+## 6. Data Transfers Outside the EU
+Google and Dropbox may process data outside the EU (e.g. in the United States).
+In such cases, safeguards like **Standard Contractual Clauses (SCCs)** are applied to protect your data.

+## 7. Your Rights
+Under GDPR, you have the right to:
+- Access your data
+- Correct your data
+- Request deletion (“right to be forgotten”)
+- Restrict or object to processing
+- Withdraw consent (e.g. for analytics cookies)
+- Lodge a complaint with a data protection authority

+To exercise your rights, contact us at **hello@maar.world**.

+## 8. Updates
+We may update this policy occasionally.
+Changes will be posted here with a new effective date.